soundpress/RulesOfNYC/docs/c26/index.rst

       B. A grantee for an e-designation hazardous material site or a restrictive declaration hazardous material site that has been admitted into the City voluntary cleanup program may be awarded an enrollment grant of up to $25,000.

       C. A grantee for an e-designation hazardous material site or a restrictive declaration hazardous material site that has been admitted into the City voluntary cleanup program and is a preferred community development project may be awarded an enrollment grant of up to $35,000.
-The cost of grant administration shall not be deducted from grants awarded to a grantee of a preferred community development project.

    8. Climate change resilience bonus cleanup grants.
 An applicant for a climate change resilience bonus cleanup grant may receive a grant award of up to $10,000.
-This grant award shall be in addition to a pre-enrollment and enrollment grants received under this program, and the costs of administration shall be deducted from grants awarded to the grantee.
+This grant award shall be in addition to a pre-enrollment and enrollment grants received under this program.

    9. Brownfield green job training grants.
 An applicant for a brownfield green job training grant may receive a grant award of up to $6,000.
-This grant award shall be in addition to pre-enrollment and enrollment grants received under this program, and the costs of administration shall not be deducted from the brownfield green job training grant awarded to the grantee.
+This grant award shall be in addition to pre-enrollment and enrollment grants received under this program.

    10. Green property certification grants.
 An applicant for a green property certification grant is eligible for a grant of up to $1,000 to cover the cost of one New York city green property certification plaque for each eligible site pursuant to 43 RCNY § 43-1428.
-The cost of administration shall not be deducted from grants awarded to the grantee.

    11. City pre-enrollment grants.
 City pre-enrollment grants are funded to a maximum of $125,000 for pre-enrollment activities and services.
 The Office may award a grant higher than this amount where it determines that a City-supported affordable or supportive housing development or an industrial project supported by the New York City Economic Development Corporation incurs more than $125,000 in investigation costs to enroll in the State brownfield program or obtain DEC’s approval of its remedial action work plan.
 If such a project is denied entry into the State brownfield program and enrolls instead in the City voluntary program, it will be reimbursed for the cost of conducting a site investigation.
 Activities and services for a City pre-enrollment grant can be performed by a qualified vendor under contract with the New York city economic development corporation, the New York city department of environmental protection or the Office.
-The cost of grant administration shall not be deducted from grants awarded to a grantee of a City pre-enrollment grant.

    12. City enrollment grants are funded to a maximum of $250,000 for eligible services and activities including any City pre-enrollment grants.
 If a City-supported affordable housing or industrial project is enrolled in the City voluntary cleanup program, the project is eligible for a cleanup grant of $50,000.
 Activities and services for a City enrollment grant can be performed by a qualified vendor under contract with the New York city economic development corporation, the department of environmental protection, or the Office.
-The cost of grant administration shall not be deducted from grants awarded to a grantee of a city enrollment grant.